TheTechRobo/snakeGit/README.md

 # pyGit ![Maintained?
 Kind of...](https://img.shields.io/badge/maintained%3F-on%20and%20off-yellow)
 A small module for running Git operations...

+# please suggest to me better PyPI names that pyyGit...sounds like I'm trying to scam people (typo-squatting)

 **Check out [Palc](https://github.com/thetechrobo/python-text-calculator), it's even better than pyGit**

 **NOTE: pyGit has not finished development yet.
 Use with caution!**